 - One of the Designated Partners of the proposed LLP should be a resident of India.
 In case of a LLP in which all the partners are bodies corporate or in which one or more partners are individuals and bodies corporate, at least two individuals who are partners of such LLP or nominees of such bodies corporate shall act as designated partners.

 BENEFITS OF LLP

-- Less Restrictions and Compliance are enforced on a LLP by the Govt. as compared to the restrictions enforced on a Company.
+- Less restrictions and compliance are enforced on an LLP by the Govt as compared to the restrictions enforced on a Company.

 - It has a low cost of formation and is easy to form with 2 partners.